Qualified Legal Service Providers

 - Must be in Washington state or predominantly serve Washington state residents.

-If your program meets the criteria, please submit a one page letter addressing how your organization qualifies and send to firstname.lastname@example.org for review.
-We recommend including a program brochure or link to your organization.
+If your program meets the criteria, please submit a one page letter addressing how your organization qualifies and send to PublicService@wsba.org. for review.
+Including a program brochure or link to your organization is recommended.